PedroPLCode/BrutePedro-html-post-form-tester/README.md

 - Configurable delay between requests to reduce server load.
 - Unit tests with pytest and unittest.mock — no real network needed for tests.

+### Server Pre-Check Before Brute Force
+This project includes a utility function that performs preliminary checks on the target server before any brute force attempts are made.
+- Creates a new HTTP session.
+- Fetches the login form and extracts relevant parameters.
+- Builds a payload with dummy credentials and optional CSRF token.
+- Sends a test login request to the server.
+- Prints detailed debug information about the request and response.
+- Optionally, you can save the full check result to a file for later analysis.

 ### WARNING / Legal / Ethics
 You must have explicit permission from the owner of the target system before running attacks or brute-force tests.
 Unauthorized testing is illegal and unethical.
 Use this tool only on systems you own or where you have written authorization.